Split block Bloom filters

 This brief note describes a Bloom filter in which all operations scale independently of $1/\varepsilon$, with worst-case $O(1)$ operations, first created for Apache Impala in early 2016.\footnote{\url{https://github.com/apache/impala/commit/b35f6d070c8e6b51079f962b448ecc2b0eb74c1a}}\footnote{Rediscovered in 2018 by \cite{ultra-fast}.} The price paid for this performance is that these filters use a pre-determined number of hash functions, limiting their utility for false positive probabilities outside of $[0.4\%, 19\%]$.
 The central ideas are:

-\begin{enumerate} \item Use block Bloom filters to reduce the number of cache lines to access down to one.~\cite{block} \item Within each block, use a ``split'' Bloom filter that sets one bit in each of several sections, rather than several bits in one section.~\cite{split-bloom} \item Use eight hash functions to use in order to fit cleanly into SIMD lanes.\footnote{Four or sixteen would work, too.} \end{enumerate}
+\begin{enumerate} \item Use block Bloom filters to reduce the number of cache lines to access down to one.~\cite{block} \item Within each block, use a ``split'' Bloom filter that sets one bit in each of several sections, rather than several bits in one section.~\cite{split-bloom} \item Use eight hash functions in order to fit cleanly into SIMD lanes.\footnote{Four or sixteen would work, too.} \end{enumerate}

-To insert a value in a split block Bloom filter, select one 256-bit block from the filter by hashing the key once.
-Then hash the key eight more times to a range of $[0,32)$ using SIMD instructions and multiply-shift universal hashing: $h_{s_i}(x) = \lfloor(s_i \cdot x) / 2^{27}\rfloor$, where $s_i$ are odd seeds.~\cite{multiply-shift} Set one bit in each of eight contiguous 32-bit lanes within the 256-bit block using the results of the eight hash functions.
+A value is inserted in a split block Bloom filter by first selecting one 256-bit block from the filter by hashing the key once.
+Then the key is hashed eight more times to a range of $[0,32)$ using SIMD instructions and multiply-shift universal hashing: $h_{s_i}(x) = \lfloor(s_i \cdot x) / 2^{27}\rfloor$, where $s_i$ are odd seeds.~\cite{multiply-shift} One bit is set in each of eight contiguous 32-bit lanes within the 256-bit block using the results of the eight hash functions.
 Lookup is symmetric; deletions are not supported; code is available at the end of this document.

 Each of the central ideas of split block Bloom filters can negatively affect $\varepsilon$ compared to standard Bloom filters.
 For instance, in the same space it takes for a split block Bloom filter to support $\varepsilon = 1.0\%$, a standard Bloom filter achieves a false positive rate of $0.63\%$ The false positive rate of split block Bloom filters can be approximated from \cite[Equation 3]{block} and \cite[Section 2.1]{split-bloom}